deancallahan25/Redwood-Analytics-Portfolio/project-plan.md

 - How will you deliberately try bad data to test error prevention?
 We will test data that we know may cause errors like wrong input types, illogical values, and more to test for possible errors with our system.

 ## 6. Roles & Responsibilities
-- **Tech Lead:** Set up the two data storage systems, troubleshoot both systems, improve user experience with data input
+- **Tech Lead:** The tech lead will be responsible for setting up the two data storage systems, troubleshooting both systems, improving user experience with data input,  and ensuring the system is simple for others to modify and maintain.
 - **Project Manager:**
 - **Domain Expert:**
 - **Quality Assurance:**